CPM Bidding Strategy: How to Optimize and Scale Profitable Campaigns

 The takeaway is simple: profitability doesn’t come from traffic alone.
 It comes from how you analyze and adjust it.

-A Smarter Way to Start: Test with CPA, Scale with CPM
+How to Test with CPA and Scale with CPM

 If you’re unsure where to begin, one effective approach is to start with CPA bidding to identify what works, then switch to CPM to scale it.